 - In addition, file a complaint with the DOT.
 Don’t wait for the credit card dispute process to play out.

 Q: Are airline ticket refunds required?

 A: Yes.
 Cash refunds are required by regulation when your flight is canceled, meaning it doesn’t take off.
 The reason doesn’t matter: it could be weather, staffing, equipment, security of something else outside of the airline’s control.

 Q: What if I bought a non-refundable ticket?

 A: It doesn’t matter.
 If the flight is canceled, you’re still entitled to a refund.

 Q: Can I get my money back if I cancel my flight?

-A: The law only requires that cash refunds on canceled flights are offered when the airline itself cancels the flight – not necessarily when you cancel your trip yourself.
+A: The law only requires that cash refunds for flights that are actually canceled, when the airline itself cancels the flight, not necessarily when you cancel your trip yourself.
 You should check the terms and conditions of your specific airline to see whether you can exchange your ticket for another flight, a voucher, or for a refund.

 Q: How do I report an airline for not giving me a refund?

 A: If you were legally owed a refund and your airline won’t give it to you, you can file a consumer complaint with the U.S. Department of Transportation.
 The airline will be required to respond to you and the DOT.